paveu/content-publisher/README.md

 ### Technical features
   - django 1.9.5
   - configuration for PostgreSQL 9.3 database for production
-  - static and media files hosted in AWS S3
+  - static and media files hosted in AWS S3 (for both AWS EB and Heroku)
+  - Redis is used for celery broker in heroku
+  - Amazon SQS is used for celery broker in elasticbeanstalk
+  - for session caching AWS ElastiCache(Redis) is used for elasticbeanstalk
+  - for session caching Redis is used for heroku
+  - AWS EB: (ElastiCache as a redis host<--already done), and SQS as your celery broker
   - session caching with Redis for heroku and ElastiCache Redis for AWS EB
   - OAuth2 implemented along with Facebook athentication
   - django Rest Framework and JWT